pierremaillar/Semester_project_Ma2/README.md

 # Semester_project: Illustration of neural network interpretation

 ## General description
-This project focuses on the analysis of amino acid sequences within Hsp70 proteins with dual objectives.
-The primary goal is the prediction of the taxonomic group to which the proteins belong and use an intepretation to identify critical positions within the sequence.
+This project focuses on the analysis of amino acid sequences within Hsp70 proteins.
+We use prediction of the taxonomic group to which the proteins belong to then intepret the models training to identify critical positions within the sequence.

 ## Installations required
 - pytorch